Can we turn waste into fertiliser?

 The UK’s urban centres create high volumes of food and garden waste.
 Consumers are increasingly segregating this out for separate collection, which local authorities then use in anaerobic digesters and other systems before disposal, but the current practices are still far from making the full use of the nutrient value of this waste.
 Introducing more circular management approaches for this waste could bring significant economic, environmental and social benefits.

-The Sprint will look to model the system change and industrial processes needed both on a county level and to scale up to an effective circular economy for nutrients across the country.
+The Sprint is modelling the system change and industrial processes needed both on a county level and to scale up to an effective circular economy for nutrients across the country.

 Why this Sprint?
 Why now?